 Environment Agency has well-established links to many UK universities and we are keen to establish more of these strategic partnerships.

 Heritage Lottery Fund use research to understand how grant programmes are working and what difference the projects funded have made – both to heritage and for people.

 Higher Education Funding Council for England provides block grant funding to support the research infrastructure and enable institutions to undertake ground-breaking research in keeping with their own mission.

 Higher Education Funding Council for Wales provides funding to institutions for the training of postgraduate research students, and for capital investment in research equipment and facilities.

 Home Office publish requests for expressions of interest on their website.

-The Skills Funding Agency produces a wide variety of publications, which support our work in funding and regulating further education and skills in England.
+The Education and Skills Funding Agency produces a wide variety of publications, which support our work in funding and regulating further education and skills in England.

 Office of the Deputy Prime Minister commissions research contracts by competitive tender.

 Scottish Government funds a wide range of research programmes, helping to inform and assess policy.

 Scottish Funding Council provides block grant funding for universities to carry out ground-breaking research of their choosing.